 Oregon is one of the better states to live in as a gambler.
-Gambling options in the state consist of tribal casinos, one horse racing track, a state lottery, certain forms of online betting, social gambling and charitable games.
+Gambling options in the state consist of tribal casinos, one horse racing track, a state lottery, daily fantasy sports, online racing betting, social gambling and charitable games.
 Additionally, the state issues licenses to organizations wishing to host real money poker games.

 Oregon is one of the few states other than Nevada to have ever offered sports betting in any form prior to the repeal of PASPA in 2018.
 The old Sports Action game that allowed parlay-style wagers on the NBA was shut down in 2007 was very limited, but the lottery may have the power to bring back full-scale sports betting now that the federal sports betting prohibition has been stricken down.

 As far as online casinos and poker sites go, there are no active efforts at this time to legalize those activities.
 This does not necessarily mean Oregon is opposed to the idea forever.
 In 2013, lottery spokesman Chuck Baumann said the state lottery was taking a “wait and see” approach.